 Loss of Appetite

 Your cat may lose its appetite if it has any type of digestive condition, including gastroenteritis.
-A diminished appetite can be especially concerning when your cat is simultaneously vomiting and has diarrhea, and you may want to expedite a visit to your vet.
+A diminished appetite can be especially concerning when your cat is simultaneously vomiting and has diarrhea, and you may want to expedite a visit to your veterinarian.

 Some cats will also cry out if their abdomen is pressed on or hiss and try to bite if their belly is pet because it is painful.
 Trapped gas and other liquids can cause the abdomen to become distended, causing more inflammation and pain.

-Causes of Gastroenteritis
+What Causes Gastroenteritis in Cats?

 Many things can cause a cat to develop gastroenteritis, including (but not limited to) the following: